 I've got a problem with a new requirement from the developers.

-We work in Pharmaceuticals and the validation/QA requirements and restrictions mean that any changes to a production system have to be absolutely critical before we expend any great effort and cost doing them.
-And tehn we spend months re-validating the system ...
+We work in Pharmaceuticals and teh validation/QA requirements and restrictions mean that any changes to a production system have to be absolutely vital before we expend any great effort and cost doing them.

 Anyway ... we have a production database and our developers want it to automatically update a second database.
-We can't create triggers in the Production Database due to the QA restrictions.
+We can't create triggers in this Database due to the QA restrictions.

 I've tried to think laterally and have created a link from the new Database (DB2) to the production database (DB1).